 - The Arkansas Public Health laboratory will only accept the heads or brains of animals for rabies testing, except for very small mammals such as bats, mice, squirrels, etc., which should be sent in whole.
 Anything the size of your hand or smaller does not need to have the head removed.

 - Livestock and/or farm animals must have their brain removed prior to submission.
 The Arkansas Department of Health does not have the facilities to dispose of entire carcasses of livestock heads

 Handling and Shipping Specimens

-The Arkansas Department of Health Laboratory has assembled shipping containers consisting of plastic buckets with lids and Styrofoam insulation, leak-proof zip lock bags and cold packs, with a cardboard surround, for use in packaging and transporting the specimen to the rabies laboratory.
-These shipping containers are provided to every county Local Health Unit.
+The Arkansas Department of Health Laboratory has assembled shipping containers consisting of plastic buckets with lids and Styrofoam insulation, leak-proof zip lock bags, and cold packs, with a cardboard surround, for use in packaging and transporting the specimen to the rabies laboratory.
+These shipping containers are provided to every county's Local Health Unit.
 Each county Local Health Unit also has a courier that will bring the specimen to the Public Health Laboratory in Little Rock at no charge.

 The head of the animal must be removed without damaging the brain (see Preparation of Rabies Specimen document), preferably by a trained person such as a veterinarian or animal control officer.
 The person removing the head must protect themselves during the head removal process so they do not get any contact with animal fluids.
 Place specimen in the leak-proof, zip lock bag provided in the shipping container.
 Chill specimen in a refrigerator prior to packaging for shipment.
-It is extremely important that the specimen remain cool until it arrives at the laboratory.
+It is extremely important that the specimen remains cool until it arrives at the laboratory.
 Cooling the specimen prior to shipment helps slow down decomposition.
 Advanced specimen decomposition prevents laboratory detection of the rabies virus.